arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 ## Big data does not mean good data: Bias and inequality

-Although there are unfortunately many examples of explicit bias in data intentionally used to maintain inequalities (e.g. [the Home Owners Loan Corporation assessments during the New Deal era](https://dsl.richmond.edu/panorama/redlining/#loc=4/41.212/-109.995&text=intro)),
+Although there are unfortunately many examples of explicit bias in data intentionally used to maintain inequalities (e.g. [the Home Owners Loan Corporation assessments during the New Deal era](https://dsl.richmond.edu/panorama/redlining/#loc=4/41.212/-109.995&text=intro)), there are also many cases where biased algorithms are actually well-intentioned attempts to solve difficult problems.
+Machine learning models have been used to try to bring efficiency and fairness to a range of tricky societal problems including [](), [how to effectively deploy police](), and [assist judges in predicting recidivism](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing).
+In each case, the people designing and using the models (presumably) did not intend biased results, but Why does this happen?

 [racial disparities in the distribution of COVID-19 reflief funding](https://www.statnews.com/2020/08/07/racial-bias-in-government-covid19-hospital-aid-formula/)